Linda McMahon confirmed to run Education Department, an agency Trump wants to abolish - UPI.com

 Only Congress has the power to formally eliminate a federal agency.

-At her confirmation hearing Feb.
-13, she said: "We'd like to do this right," she said, adding the agency "clearly could not be shut down without" Congress.
+At her confirmation hearing on Feb.
+13, she said: "We'd like to do this right," adding the agency "clearly could not be shut down without" Congress.

 The plan is to shift much of the department's duties to the states.